coldclimate/omnomfrickinnom/_posts/2017-11-08-thai-mince.markdown

 5. Add fish sauce and soy (about a tablespoon of both), stir for a minute
 6. Add the brown sugar and a small cup of water
 7. Stir and turn the heat up.
 Bubble until nearly dry
-8. Add the juice of half the lime, turn off the heat and let it start whicch you make the peanut sauce
+8. Add the juice of half the lime, turn off the heat, sprinkle the onions over the top and let it start which you make the peanut sauce
 9. Mix a tiny splash of fish sauce, the rest of the lime juice, the peanut butter and a tablespoon of hot water until smooth
-10. Serve.
+10. Serve

 ## Result